 When I wonder why the crises of this year happened to me several things come to mind.
 First, why not?
 Why shouldn’t this happen to me or you or anyone?
 This virus is a force of nature.
 Death is a force of nature.
 Pain and suffering is a force of nature.
 Second, the timing is just coincidental.
 Had this been spread over a decade I may not have felt so flagellated.
 Or, is it coincidental?
 Did all this occur for some purpose?
 Is God shouting at us in our pain?

 I did a poor job suffering.
 It was completely unfair to be forced out of work.
 It was frustrating to be ignored by the unemployment insurance agency.
 It was panicking to not know how long I wouldn’t work.
 It was enraging to suddenly lose my dad and under Covid restrictions and deprivation.
 It was reeling to have my mom diagnosed with cancer, break her wrist, discover her lung disease in a matter of a couple months.
-It was heavy to have another development of crisis; my father in law become critically ill, sedated and vented, with Covid, transported to a hospital 182 miles away because that was the only open bed for a vented patient, 40-some days in the hospital.
+It was heavy to have another development of crisis; my father in law become critically ill, sedated and intubated, with Covid, transported to a hospital 182 miles away because that was the only open bed for an intubated patient, 40-some days in the hospital.
 All of this happened in 4 months.
 And under these 3 crises were other little burdens.
 My dads estate, his girlfriend, more stints out of work, not seeing eye to eye with friends interpreting the world and the pandemic, the mosh pit that is social media.

 The layers of emotion have been depleting.
 Disbelief, shock, rage, anger, bitterness, depression, recovery.
 I haven’t only been grieving the death of my dad but also the death we seem to be living in.
 It has been an unprecedented year when we try to lean on the things that bring comfort and hope.
 Funerals are taboo, hugging loved ones, taboo, in person church, taboo, a day with girlfriends, taboo, a spa day, taboo, travel, taboo, gathering for holidays, taboo.
 At least I have this forum of writing.
 And everyone’s opinions; they are all shouting.
 The cacophony of voices are noisy.
 The noise is not helping.